Geosoft2/geosoft2-2014-testdata/README.md

 1. Fork the repo
 2. Add a document
   1. Save it in the respective directory, or create a new directory
-  2. Add the URL and the filename to the `INDEX` file in the format `http://the.url/tothe?document > filename.ext` (see WMS directory for example).
+  2. Add the URL and the filename to the `INDEX` file in the format `http://the.url/tothe?document > filename.ext` (URL and filename seperated by one greater-than character, see WMS directory for example).
 This allows other users to retrieve the original document as well as to insert the same testdataset into their comment databases programatically.
 3. Send a pull request (for a bunch of documents)

 ## Catalogs